Aarhus Universitets segl

 About CCQ

-The Center for Complex Quantum Systems (CCQ) is a groundbreaking research initiative on quantum physics aiming to advance our understanding of collective quantum phenomena in large collections of particles, such as atoms, ions and photons.
-We seek to exploit these insights to generate and control emergent interactions that may arise at the interface of such distinct quantum system, and to develop new techniques for the probing and steering of complex quantum dynamics.
-The center is based at Aarhus University, at the Department of Physics and Astronomy, and is funded as a Center of Excellence by the Danish National Research Foundation.
-CCQ was initiated in September 2020.
+The Center for Complex Quantum Systems (CCQ) aims to advance our understanding of collective quantum phenomena in large collections of particles, such as atoms, ions, and photons.
+We seek to exploit these insights to develop new techniques for probing and steering complex quantum dynamics.
+This may allow us to generate and control emergent phenomena that arise at the interface of such distinct quantum systems.
+The center is based at Aarhus University, at the Department of Physics and Astronomy, and is funded as a Center of Excellence by the Danish National Research Foundation

-In the CCQ we seek to advance the understanding of collective quantum phenomena by building up complex quantum systems from a single-atom level.
+In CCQ we seek to build complex quantum systems from a single-atom level.
 When atoms are cooled down to near absolute zero temperatures, they can open a window into the quantum nature of matter.
-The technological breakthroughs to make this possible have revolutionized our ability to study individual quantum systems and offer a backbone for future quantum technologies.
-The CCQ aims to expand these capabilities by designing, exploring and exploiting novel hybrid platforms in which atoms, ions, and photons blend together to form entirely new quantum states and generate emergent behavior beyond their individual functionalities.
+The technological breakthroughs to make this possible form the backbone of future quantum technologies.
+CCQ aims to expand these capabilities by designing novel hybrid systems in which atoms, ions, and photons form new quantum states and generate emergent behavior beyond their individual functionalities.